 The best treatment for mental health disorders, especially those that result in dissociation, is psychotherapy.
 A licensed clinical therapist can help you look at the cause of your episodes from every angle as well as learn other coping mechanisms for potential triggers.

-At Lightfully, we use process-based therapy, which is a holistic clinical model that allows us to treat your entire person, not just your dissociative episodes.
+At Lightfully, we use our Precision Care Model, which is a holistic clinical model that allows us to treat your entire person, not just your dissociative episodes.
 It uses integrated interventions, such as arousal reduction and somatic integration, to help with the four core processes that contribute to your dissociative episodes.
 The core processes are difficulty with relationships, behaviors, thoughts and emotions.
 Each treatment plan is fully customized for each client’s needs.

-We use process-based therapy in all four of our levels of care: Residential Treatment, Virtual Intensive Outpatient Program (vIOP), Partial Hospitalization Program, also called our Day Treatment Program, and Intensive Outpatient Program.
+We use the Precision Care Model in all four of our levels of care: Residential Treatment, Virtual Intensive Outpatient Program (vIOP), Partial Hospitalization Program, also called our Day Treatment Program, and Intensive Outpatient Program.

 Lightfully Behavioral Health can help you deal with dissociative episodes